PauloCamargos/data-logger-arduino/README.md

 In this project we created a data logger using an Arduino board to store temperature and humidity from soil and ar into a database on localhost.

+## Instalando a biblioteca psycopg2 no python
+No seu terminal, digite:
+1. `sudo apt-get install psycopg2`

 ## Programando Arduino com o Atom

 1. Instale o pacote `platomformio` no atom.